 Or I like tying tassels or items like the wrapped stone to doorknobs or even curtain tie backs.

-I also love the piece of wrapped stone macrame jewelry strung onto a strand of large wood beads.
-It is literally like a giant necklace for your home.
-If you want to go with this look and buy or make a garland (HERE, HERE and HERE for example) then make sure that the loop is long/ big enough to fit the beads.
+If you want to go with this look and buy or make a garland (HERE and HERE for example) then make sure that the loop is long/ big enough to fit the beads.

 I think it looks great on the wall like this and sure makes up for a conversation piece when people ask what it is.
-You can buy stone necklaces that look very similar on Etsy HERE.

 Below Willy was being super helpful again.
 He’s been such a good little brother to Anthony and is obsessed with coming into the bathroom to spend time with him.
 Anthony has been making progress with the help of the medication Gabapentin.
 He now periodically comes out of hiding, talks to me, lets me pet him and even plays with the laser for a little with Willy.
 When he had enough and gets scared again he is back to hiding.
 He also made it out of the box once for my daughter and she was thrilled that he let her pet him.